Elinor Mordaunt: Death

 She died on 25 June 1942 at the Radcliffe Infirmary, Oxford.

 Literary reputation

-Possibly her best work was put into her short stories, often showing a grim sense of tragedy and humour.
-A collection of them appeared in 1934, The Tales of Elinor Mordaunt.
-In addition to the volumes included in Miller, she was also the author of Death it is, Judge Not, Hobby Horse, Roses in December, Tropic Heat, Here Too is Valour, and Blitz Kids.
 Mordaunt was revealed as the author of a pseudonymous novel called Gin and Bitters (1931), referencing the debate in the London publishing world over whether Somerset Maugham had based the character of Alroy Kear in Cakes and Ale on Hugh Walpole.
 The book was removed from sale in the UK, apparently under pressure from Maugham.